-- 4.1 Children who have a Statement of Special Educational Need/Education, Health and Care Plan that names the academy must be admitted.
-Note children with a Statement of Special Educational Need/Education, Health and Care Plan that does not name St Stephens Community Academy will be referred to the Individual Needs Team at the LA to determine an appropriate place. - 4.2 The following priority order will be used to decide which children should occupy any vacant places, after the admission of pupils with Statements of Special Educational Need/Education, Health and Care Plan where the academy is named in the statement: - (1) Looked after Children/Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement or Special Guardianship Order. - (2) Children who live in the designated area of the academy or whose parents can provide evidence at the time of making the application that they will be living in the designated area of the preferred academy by the date from which admission is required.
+- 4.1 Children who have an Education, Health and Care Plan that names the academy must be admitted.
+Note children with an Education, Health and Care Plan that does not name St Stephens Community Academy will be referred to the Individual Needs Team at the LA to determine an appropriate place. - 4.2 The following priority order will be used to decide which children should occupy any vacant places, after the admission of pupils with an Education, Health and Care Plans where the academy is named in the plan: - (1) Children in care and children who were in care but immediately after being in care became subject to an Adoption, Child Arrangement or Special Guardianship order. - (2) Children who live in the designated area of the academy or whose parents can provide evidence at the time of making the application that they will be living in the designated area of the preferred academy by the date from which admission is required.